bartbutenaers/node-red-contrib-ui-svg/README.md

 A number of properties need to be entered:
 + ***Binding source***: the field of the input message that will contain the new value.
-+ ***Selector***: one or more SVG elements on which those new values will be applied.
++ ***Selector***: on which SVG elements the new values will be applied.
 If no elements can be found, nothing will happen.
-+ ***Binding destionation***: on which part of the SVG elements the applied.
++ ***Binding destination***: on which part of the SVG elements the new values will be applied.
-   + Attribute value: when this option is selected, an extra "attribute name" will have to be specified, since the new value has to be applied to that attribute.
+   + *Attribute value*: when this option is selected, the value (from the input message) will be applied to an attribute.
+This means an extra "attribute name" will have to be specified, to make sure the new value will be applied to the attribute with that name.
-   + Text content: when this option is selected, a custom text content (which is not an attribute) can be specified for an SVG ```<text>``` element.
+   + *Text content*: when this option is selected, the value (from the input message) will be be applied to the inner text content of the element.

 Make sure that the ```msg.payload.topic``` of the input message contains the literal "***databind***".
 For example to apply orange as fill color value for the first binding: